Lynstery/tmux-window-name/README.md

 Customize icons for specific programs. \
 The value should be a dictionary mapping program names to their icons.

+You can change the prompt symbol by setting icons for "-zsh" or "-bash".

 ```tmux.conf
 # Custom icons example
 set -g @tmux_window_name_custom_icons '{"python": "🐍", "custom_app": "📦"}'